Advice and tips for new start up businesses

 Getting yourself noticed

 In order to make your business a success, you must ensure that consumers know it exists.
 It is important to carefully consider your company's branding as that will generate a potential customer's first impression of you.
-If you need a logo for your business there are lots of designers available online but remember, you get what you pay for and cheap is not always the best option.

 You must research your market to find out what makes your customers buy.
 The more you know about them, the more you will be able to reach them.
 If you have a bookshop selling travel books then you need to find people going travelling, such as students, which means you have to advertise around universities.